Native Americans and Alcohol Misuse

-Native Americans have long struggled with the perception of high alcohol use and abuse, and many historical and social factors have contributed to this problem.
+Native Americans have long struggled with the perception of high alcohol misuse, and many historical and social factors have contributed to this problem.
 In fact, recent evidence shows high rates of abstinence from alcohol among Native Americans (58–60%) relative to whites (42–44%) and other non-Native American populations.
 In addition, Native Americans have lower rates of alcohol use than whites, persons with two or more races, Hispanics, and African Americans.1,2

-More potent forms of alcohol were not available; thus, alcohol abuse was virtually nonexistent.
-There was no framework with which to view alcohol abuse as an inherent danger, and so there were no regulations around alcohol use in the tribes.3
+More potent forms of alcohol were not available; thus, alcohol misuse was virtually nonexistent.
+There was no framework with which to view Native American alcohol use as an inherent danger, and so there were no regulations around alcohol use in the tribes.3

 When European colonists arrived in America, they brought large amounts of distilled spirits and wine and quickly found they could trade alcohol for much-needed necessities such as fur and other resources and that they could gain a negotiating advantage by offering free alcohol to the Native Americans during trades.3

-Early demand of alcohol in trade deals, along with no regulation, strong encouragement from traders, a new model of recreational drinking, and little historical consumption, made alcohol abuse a quickly evolving problem in Native American communities and began a generational model for heavy patterns of consumption.3
+Early demand of alcohol in trade deals, along with no regulation, strong encouragement from traders, a new model of recreational drinking, and little historical consumption, made alcohol misuse a quickly evolving problem in Native American communities and began a generational model for heavy patterns of consumption.3

 While there is speculation that the high rates of problematic alcohol use among Native Americans originated as a result of early ceremonial use of alcohol, this theory ignores the fact that there was no access to highly potent distilled spirits and relatively rare frequency of use prior to colonization.3